Great Ocean Road + Otways • Victoria (VIC)

 Coast at first light + blue hour craft

 Sunrise window for clean horizons and structure.
-Midday scouting + technique refinement.
-Sunset/blue hour focused on shape, separation, and believable mood.
+Midday scouting and technique refinement.
+Sunset and blue hour focused on shape, separation, and believable mood.

 Day 3